 Thanks to its optical port, the LG SN8YG can support Dolby Digital and DTS content, usually found on Blu-ray discs or on TV/movie streaming platforms.
 On the downside, it has to downmix surround content into stereo in order to play it.

 The LG SN8YG has excellent wireless playback connections.
 You easily connect your mobile devices to this soundbar using Wi-Fi.
 You can also connect via Bluetooth too, but you need to configure the Wi-Fi first.
 However, it's worth keeping in mind that although it supports Wi-Fi, it doesn't have an ethernet port, so you won't be able to get a wired connection to your internet.
 If you prefer an easier connection to set up, you can cast your favorite tunes using Chromecast built-in.
 It doesn't work with Apple AirPlay.

 The LG SN8YG can passthrough the highest quality signal, so when you connect this soundbar to your TV and another source like a gaming console, the text on-screen appears clearly.

 This subwoofer connects wirelessly to the bar.
 It only has an input for its power cord.

 The LG SN8YG's interface is fairly simple.
-There's an LCD screen behind the grill that displays the input you're currently on as well as which settings you're currently changing, such as your volume levels.
+There's an LCD screen behind the grille that displays the input you're currently on as well as which settings you're currently changing, such as your volume levels.
 There are also four lights at the bottom of the screen that change color depending on which inputs you're on.